Online Course for High School StudentsPersonalized Medicine: Customizing Care Through Genetics

 Explore the genetic breakthroughs that are changing medicine

-Learn about the new precision treatments made possible by understanding an individual’s specific genetic makeup.
+Learn about new treatments made possible by understanding an individual’s specific genetic makeup.
 See how particular genes make a person more or less resistant to particular diseases.

 Delve into the genetics of cancer and aging